m-pouleau/drl_grasping/README.md

-│   └── utils/           # [dir] Submodule for training and evaluation scripts boilerplate (using SB3) ├── examples/            # [dir] Examples for training and evaluating RL agents ├── hyperparams/         # [dir] Default hyperparameters for training RL agents ├── launch/              # [dir] ROS 2 launch scripts that can be used to interact with this repository ├── pretrained_agents/   # [dir] Collection of pre-trained agents ├── rviz/                # [dir] RViz2 config for visualization
+│   └── utils/           # [dir] Submodule for training and evaluation scripts boilerplate (using SB3) ├── examples/            # [dir] Examples for training and evaluating RL agents ├── hyperparams/         # [dir] Default hyperparameters for training RL agents ├── visualizations/      # [dir] Directory to access scripts to visualize tensorboard data ├── launch/              # [dir] ROS 2 launch scripts that can be used to interact with this repository ├── pretrained_agents/   # [dir] Collection of pre-trained agents ├── rviz/                # [dir] RViz2 config for visualization